 This page is under revision.

-The core of the group is made up of professors, post-doctoral fellows and PhD students in the Department of Archaeology and Anthropology.
-The Department has research projects across the globe, with particular strengths in Subsaharan and Southern Africa and in the circumpolar Arctic including the Russian Federation.
+The core of the group is made up of professors, post-doctoral fellows and PhD students in the Section for Anthropology within the Department of Social Sciences.
+We have research projects across the globe, with particular strengths in Subsaharan and Southern Africa and in the circumpolar Arctic including the Russian Federation.
 Theoretically, the group has focused its effort on processes of identity articulation, the connection between landscape and indigenous peoples,and legal and political expression of aboriginal rights.
 This research theme has been developed over the past decades, and was recognised by the Faculty in June 2010 as a research group.

 The primary responsibilities of the research group are to organise a regular seminar where new research is presented, to invite accomplished international scholars to the university, to make links with similar groups worldwide, and to co-ordinate efforts to develop projects and attract external funding.